VivieneGarcia/Sort-or-Suffocate/README.md

 - [Justin Mae Nuñez (22-02253)](https://github.com/jstnnz)

 ## + Acknowledgements
-We would like to express our gratitude to our Advanced Computer Programming prof, Dr. Francis Jesmar P. Montalboc, for teaching us Python programming, sharing best practices and for providing us with his helpful beginner-friendly [repository](https://github.com/francismontalbo/learning_python).
+We would like to express our gratitude to our Advanced Computer Programming prof, Dr. Francis Jesmar P. Montalbo, for teaching us Python programming, sharing best practices and for providing us with his helpful beginner-friendly [repository](https://github.com/francismontalbo/learning_python).
 His guidance have allowed us to showcase what we have learned and improve our coding skills.